 Location: 324 Forest Drive South, Short Hills

-Details: In the spring, families flock to the Cora Hartshorn Arboretum to enjoy all that nature has to offer.
+Details: Families flock to the Cora Hartshorn Arboretum to enjoy all that nature has to offer.
 The arboretum features a wide variety of native wildflowers and is also home to multiple species of ferns and trees.
 The arboretum’s unique geological features, including a natural amphitheater created by glaciers, adds to its appeal.
 In addition, the Arboretum is a popular spot for migrating birds in the spring and the fall, making it the perfect place to do a little bird watching.
 The arboretum offers classes and events for all ages.
-The trails and grounds are open year round during daylight hours.
+The trails and grounds are open year-round during daylight hours.
 Admission is free.

 More info: hartshornarboretum.org or call 973-376-3587